Is It Safe to Take Fish Oil Before Surgery & Medical Procedures?

 1. Fewer Post-Surgical Infections

-One review analyzed the effects of omega-3 supplementation on pre- and post-surgery colon cancer patients.
+One review analyzed the effect of fish oil on pre- and post-surgery colon cancer patients.
 These types of operations are especially risky due to the high occurrence of postoperative infections.
 The authors found that omega-3 supplementation was associated with fewer post-surgical infections, as well as a shorter hospital stay (5).

 2. Reduced Risk of Cardiac Complications